 \subsection{Clinical Evaluation by Speech Language Pathologist}

-In this section, we use examples from the commonly used CELF5 (Preschool) clinical exam \citep{wiig2003celf} to describe our protocols.\footnote{ Note, any examples of test materials provided during discussion are \textit{adaptions} of the original materials per publishing agreement with Pearson, Inc. While these examples are different from the original materials, they are designed to convey similar qualitative insight to the reader; e.g., the LM prompt or types of errors made by the LM.}$^,$\footnote{\textit{Clinical Evaluation of Language Fundamentals, Fifth Edition, CELF-5} Copyright © 2013 NCS Pearson, Inc. Reproduced with permission.
+In this section, we use examples from the commonly used CELF5 clinical exam \citep{wiig2003celf} to describe our protocols.\footnote{ Note, any examples of test materials provided during discussion are \textit{adaptions} of the original materials per publishing agreement with Pearson, Inc. While different, the examples are designed to convey similar qualitative insight to the reader; e.g., the LM prompt or types of errors made by the LM.}$^,$\footnote{\textit{Clinical Evaluation of Language Fundamentals, Fifth Edition, CELF-5} Copyright © 2013 NCS Pearson, Inc. Reproduced with permission.
 All rights reserved.}$^,$\footnote{\textit{Clinical Evaluation of Language Fundamentals, Fifth Edition, CELF-5} is a trademark, in the US and/or other countries, of Pearson Education, Inc. or its affiliates(s).} This test is used throughout our paper, but our ideas generalize to other common clinical tests.